As immigration arrests spike in Chicago, activists escalate tactics to fight back

 “Who’s going to be there for them?” she said.
 “They’re babies.”

-Known for organizing, Chicago’s activists have quickly dispatched volunteers to sightings of immigration agents.
-They record video and gather other information to notify the family of arrestees.
+Chicago’s activists have quickly dispatched volunteers to sightings of immigration agents.
+They record video and gather information to notify families.

 One neighborhood on Chicago's southwest side is making a lot of noise, literally.

-When word of increased enforcement in Chicago ramped up, Baltazar Enriquez started buying orange emergency whistles so people could warn others of nearby ICE agents.
+When word of increased enforcement in Chicago ramped up, Baltazar Enriquez started buying orange emergency whistles to warn others of nearby ICE agents.
 He said they are reliable even when technology fails.

 “If they hear that sound, they immediately start closing their doors, locking their gates,” he said of neighbors.
 “This has worked for us here.
 People are asking us, ‘Can I get a whistle?’ ”

-The number of arrests in Chicago is difficult to track.
-The Department of Homeland Security has offered details on only a few dozen, while an Illinois congresswoman briefed by ICE this week said the number was 250.
+Arrests have been difficult to track.
+The Department of Homeland Security has offered details on a few dozen, while an Illinois congresswoman briefed by ICE this week said the number was 250.

 However, skepticism remains as some information circulated by ICE included out-of state-arrests.
-In at least one instance, a U.S. citizen was taken into custody.
+In at least two instances, U.S. citizens were taken into custody.

-Before dawn on Tuesday morning, federal agents, Noem and Gregory Bovino, a Border Patrol agent central to a Los Angeles operation, stormed a home in suburban Elgin.
+Before dawn on Tuesday, federal agents, Noem and Gregory Bovino, a Border Patrol agent central to a Los Angeles operation, stormed a home in suburban Elgin.
 They blew open a door as helicopters hovered.

-Elected officials criticized the move as a stunt.
+Elected officials deemed it a stunt.
 DHS said five people were arrested.
-They were filmed in handcuffs for videos later posted to Noem’s social media accounts.
+They were filmed for videos later posted to Noem’s social media accounts.

 Joe Botello, who was born in Texas, told Chicago media outlets he was among the men kept in handcuffs until he showed identification.
 DHS confirmed he was in custody, but disputed the characterization as an arrest.